 Students from the Faculty of Applied Sciences continue to benefit from hands-on practical learning experiences aimed at equipping them with real-world agricultural and production skills.

 The Faculty appreciates the administration for the continued support and provision of resources that facilitate practical training activities.
-Students expressed gratitude for the opportunity to bridge classroom learning with practical field experience, enhancing their competence and readiness for the agricultural sector.
+Students express gratitude for the opportunity to bridge classroom learning with practical field experience, enhancing their competence and readiness for the agricultural sector.